pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/team-access-tokens.md

 From the organization's homepage, follow the same steps as for all other Access Token types:

 1. Select **Teams**.
-1. Navigate to the desired team.
+1. Navigate to the desired Pulumi Team.
 1. Scroll to the Team Access Tokens card.
 1. Select the ellipsis button.
 1. Choose **Delete token**.
 You will be prompted in a dialog to confirm your choice.

 If you choose to delete a token, its access will immediately be revoked and all further operations using it will fail as unauthorized.
-Its name will remain reserved for your organization to preserve its uniqueness in Audit Log Events for any operations that it carried out.
+That token's name will remain reserved for your organization to preserve its uniqueness in Audit Log Events for any operations that it carried out.

 ## Auditing Team Token Actions